Pork Ribs

 • 1 cup of hickory chips

 First, you must make these ribs using the Pork BBQ Marinade from Lupo's.
 I've never found any BBQ sauce that comes close to this for use on ribs.
 Second, soak your hickory chips for 8 hours, no matter what the bag says.
-If you're not using a charcoal grill, then of course you can skip the part about using the chips.
+If you're not using a charcoal grill, then of course you can skip the part about the ribs.

 Get your charcoal grill going until it is a bed of hot red coals.
-When it's ready, put the hickory chips around the edge of the charcoal (so that it doesn't cause the charcoal to go out), then cook the ribs for about 30 minutes, or until done.
-If you get the occasional flare-up, go ahead and let the fire char the ribs.
-A little bit of burn on the outside of the ribs adds great flavor.
+When it is ready, put the hickory chips around the edge of the charcoal (so that it doesn't cause the charcoal to go out), then cook the ribs for about 3o minutes or until done to a medium well.